-The types of insurance you need for your start-up will vary depending on several factors, including the type of business, where your business is being run from, and if you have employees.
+Insurance may feel like a cost you could do without, but it’s a protection you can’t do without.
+The type of insurance you need for your start-up will vary depending on several factors, including the type of business, where your business is being run from, and if you have employees.
+We’ll go over some typical examples (and yes, you can claim your insurance policy as an allowable expense!)

-If you use a car for your business:
+If you use a car for your business

 Using your own car for business purposes